I know it’s not a usual conversation starter, but have you thought about your cervical health recently?

 - 9 in 10 people will clear an HPV infection from their own immune system within two years without even knowing they had it!

-- What does make it harder for us to clear a HPV infection is long term hormonal contraceptive use.
-There is a well established link between using hormonal contraceptive, HPV and cervical cancer (but no one tells us this, do they?)
+- There is a well established link between using hormonal contraceptive, HPV and cervical cancer (but no one tells us this, do they?)

 - 99.7% of cervical cancers are caused by high-risk HPV.